 If you don’t travel very frequently, the Delta Skymiles American Express Gold Card is free the first year and just $95 each year after.
 They give a 40,000 point bonus after you charge just $1,000, so this is a great card.
 You’ll typically need around 70,000+ miles for a free flight to Athens, but you can earn these extra miles with everyday purchases.
 There are other perks to having the Delta SkyMiles AMEX Gold Card, like free checked bags on Delta flights.

 Planning a trip to Greece and have questions?
-Email me at email@example.com and I’ll be happy to assist you with tailoring a wonderful vacation!
+Email me at email@example.com and I can assist you!